José Altafini

 1962 FIFA World Cup.

-He is currently a well-known football pundit on Italian TV for the
+He was a football pundit on Italian TV for the

 SKY Italia and a commentator on Italian radio for

-RTL 102.5.
-He is also the secondary commentator on the ''
+RTL 102.5, as well as being the secondary commentator on the ''

 Pro Evolution Soccer'' video games in Italy.
-As a pundit, he is popular and known in Italy for coining the expression "golaço" (or the Italianised "golazzo") whenever a notable goal is scored, as well as his iconic exclamation "incredibile, amici!" ("incredible, friends!").
+Altafini coined the expression "golaço" (or the Italianised "golazzo") whenever a notable goal is scored and was known for his iconic exclamation "incredibile, amici!" ("incredible, friends!").
 In his career, Altafini scored 630 goals.

 Provided by Wikipedia